ivanzavisic/ivanzavisic/README.md

 ## I'm studying electrical engineering with passion for coding.

-- 🥅 2022 Goals: Learn more about Angular, web3, backend.
+- 🥅 2022 Goals: Learn more about Angular, web3, backend, crypto.

 ### Languages and Tools: